 Click-bait ads deeming food as toxic, diet banter at the office, Instagram influencers selling diet plans, comments from your aunt about how she lost weight by following the latest fad diet only worsen the situation.
 To someone in the trenches of an eating disorder, the mere thought of eating a fear of food can be downright paralyzing.

 While there is nothing inherently wrong with any foods (all foods are neutral), our mindsets and beliefs about food can become problematic if we restrict or avoid certain foods out of fear.
 An important stage in recovery is confronting these fears and getting comfortable with the uncomfortable.
-While it might feel scary, ultimately food freedom is worth it.
+While it might feel scary, ultimately, food freedom is worth the moments of discomfort.

-Total food freedom is being able to eat spontaneously and regularly, with enjoyment and without restrictions.
+Total food freedom means being able to eat spontaneously and regularly, with enjoyment and without restrictions.
 Fear foods can look different for everyone.
-Most often they are the foods that you truly enjoy, even though the eating disorder may have convinced you that you no longer like them.
-You may find yourself filled with fear and anxiety at the thought of having to face these foods which in turn causes you to isolate from friends, family and avoid social events and eating in public.
+Most often they are the foods that you truly enjoy, though the eating disorder may have convinced you that you no longer like them.
+You may find yourself filled with fear and anxiety at the thought of having to face these foods, which in turn causes you to isolate yourself from friends and family as well as avoid social events or eating in public.
 While it may feel easier and more comfortable to continue to avoid the food, doing so only makes the fear that much stronger.
-By removing the power that the eating disorder has over the food we become more powerful in our ability to fight against it.
+By removing the power that the eating disorder has over that food we become more powerful in our ability to fight against it.

-Once you are able to see how much the eating disorder robbing you of living your best life, it may be ready to start putting together a plan to challenge it.
+Once you are able to see how much the eating disorder robs you of living your best life, you may be ready to start putting together a plan to challenge it.
 When you are ready, set small goals and stick to them.
-Here are 3 ways you can get started conquering your fear foods.

 1. GRAB A SUPPORT PERSON